nicolafisherwriter/nfwdg/_notes/state of the union 2021.md

 ---
-Date: 10th January, 2022

-Link: state
+title: state of the union 2021

-Tags: writing
+tags: writing
 ---

-# state of the union 2021

 [Paul Jarvis](https://usefathom.com/pjrvs) used to publish his State of the Union at the end of every year.
 (I first came across Paul during his incarnation as the web developer for a variety of A list bloggers.
 Then I read his blogs, avidly, and received his newsletters every Sunday until he stopped writing them.
 I have his books and the audio from a 1:1 call we once had.
 Now he’s a co-founder of Fathom).